COVID-19 updates from Colquitt Regional Medical Center

-MOULTRIE, Ga. – There are now 204 total positive cases of COVID-19 confirmed for Colquitt County, according to Colquitt Regional Medical Center.
+MOULTRIE, Ga. – There are now 207 positive cases of COVID-19 in Colquitt County, according to Colquitt Regional Medical Center.

-Of the 1202 tests performed, 97 are pending and 901 have been confirmed negative.
-There have been 12 related deaths.
+Of the 1231 total tests, 916 have been confirmed negative and 108 are pending.
+There are 12 total related deaths.

 These numbers are specific to Colquitt Regional and Sterling Physician Group clinics.
-They do not include tests performed at other testing sites or the Augusta University National Guard Regional testing site.
+They do not include test performed at other testing sites or the Augusta University/ National Guard Regional testing site.

 Commented